STEMshoots – Strengthening our Community’s STEM Ecosystem.

 Our SRTS team awards:

-- 2016 won 2 Gold and 2 Silver New Jersey Safe Routes to School Awards, for our program over the last 5 years.
+- 2016 won 2 gold and 2 silver New Jersey Safe Routes to School Awards, for our program over the last 5 years.
+In 2022-2024 again won gold for the municipality and all 3 eligible schools

-- received AAA Community Traffic Safety Hero Award, 2015
+- received AAA Community Traffic Safety Hero Award, 2015.
+Good Scout award from Patriots Path Council, 2020.

 - earn a Net Promoter Rating of 39 at AWR and 9 at SB in our 2016 Parent Surveys

 In addition to the pages dedicated to the SRTS, STEMshoots will also include a blog helping parents to keep our kids excited about STEM.
 It is an offshoot of New Providence STEM, a real world and Facebook group focused on New Providence, NJ.
 After turning away many member requests from neighboring towns, we’ve formed a second Facebook community, STEMshoots to share articles, ideas, classes and what works among a broader group.

 My name is Cecile Seth.
 I live in suburban New Providence, New Jersey with my husband and 3 teens since 2003.
 I co-chair our Safe Routes To School team, co-lead our NP STEM Facebook group as well as bringing over a decade of community service and management consulting experience and an MBA.
 Teaching my deaf son to speak has taught me a lot about how to work effectively with a school, and how to turn the every day into a learning opportunity.
 My other gig is exploring the effect of lifestyle on metabolic health over at MetabolicMultiplier.org.

 STEMshoots helps parents understand “the parent box” and use it to their advantage.